 ตอน สานุก is pronounced half way between 'don sanuk' and 'ton snook' and is something that keeps happening to me and I don't know why.
-I seem to find it everywhere I go purely by chance.
+The wife calls it 'music don dee' and I seem to find it everywhere I go purely by chance.
 We had been out during the morning doing the usual chores like fetching water and taking Waan to the Vehicle Licence Authority to renew her Thai driving licence.
 We keep it up to date because we know we're going to need it sometime soon to buy a new pickup truck and the dealers won't accept a UK driving licence.

 It is one of those jobs I don't mind tagging along because you meet people with normal lives and officials who will explain stuff to you.
 It always makes an interesting morning out.
 This is a way of life for husbands and wives of Thai nationals.
 That every so often you have to deal with yet another of the relentless stream of chores like Yellow Card, Thai ID, Driving Licence, new Passport, renew one or others visa, and usually it doesn't come cheap either.
 What we have to go to Bangkok - you mean pay for four flights, a hotel, restaurants, and the Embassy?
 Yep and that's another 20,000 Baht spent just to get a permit translated.
 Each time Waan's passport, which is every five years, needs renewing it requires driving to London, check into a hotel because you have to be at the Thai Embassy at 07.00am, and drive home about £250.00 lighter at four in the afternoon.